-When dynamically executing a simulation, the process will proceed automatically (in the Corporate and above editions) - if you want to stop execution at some point to examine variables, inspect call stacks or otherwise interact with the simulator, you can set a breakpoint on a model element in much the same was as you would with a line of source code.
+When dynamically executing a simulation (in the Corporate and above editions) the process will proceed automatically if you want to stop execution at some point to examine variables, inspect call stacks or otherwise interact with the simulator, you can set a breakpoint on a model element in much the same way as you would with a line of source code.
 When the simulator reaches the breakpoint execution is halted and control returned to Enterprise Architect.